 Making people smile is one of the best ways to increase email engagement.
 Mother’s Day is no different.

 Here you can see a very simple Mother’s Day email example with a clear call-to-action.
 The text is light-hearted and also a not-so-subtle reminder that the reader should buy a Mother’s Day gift.

 Anytime you can inject a little humor and personality into your emails is great because it humanizes your brand, warms up the reader, and comes off as less promotional.
 This can go a long way in boosting your conversions.

 5. Celebrate motherhood in all shape and sizes

 All mother figures should get to celebrate Mother’s Day — don’t forget to target them in your email newsletter.
 Greet grandmothers, godmothers, and mommas-to-be.

-This Mother’s Day email example from Fortnum & Mason encourages subscribers to treat whomever means “Mum” to them.
-It’s important to include inclusive messages in your holiday marketing campaigns — and this campaign gives all mother figures the appreciation they deserve.
+This Mother’s Day email example from Fortnum & Mason encourages subscribers to treat whoever means “Mum” to them.
+It’s important to have an inclusive Mother’s Day message in your holiday marketing campaigns — and this campaign gives all mother figures the appreciation they deserve.